wallgig/chef-sidekiq/README.md

 ### Actions

-* :create create a named puma configuration, and service.
+* :create create a named sidekiq configuration, and service.
-* :delete disable a named puma service, and deletes the puma directory.
+* :delete disable a named sidekiq service, and deletes the sidekiq directory.

 ### Examples